-The jerky comes in eight varieties, including Lemon Garlic Turkey, Honey Chipotle Beef, and Smoky Grilled Teriyaki Pork.
-The Beef Curry made with a hint of fish sauce carries a fiery back note.
-It tastes like pure street food that you almost want to enjoy alongside a scoop of rice.
+The jerky comes in eight varieties, including Lemon Garlic Turkey, Sweet Chipotle Beef, and Grilled Sweet Teriyaki Pork.
 The Teriyaki Pork is the most tender of the bunch, with a candied-salty flavor of a perfect Hawaiian plate lunch.

 The Basil Citrus Turkey is the most toothsome of the bunch with a mild tang.
 Surprisingly, it also boasts the most calories at 100 per 1 ounce serving, compared to the 70-80 calories of the others.
 It also has the most sodium at 610 mg per serving, compared to the 140-400 mg of the others.
 But the turkey has 0 grams of fat, compared to 1.5-2.5 for the other flavors.

 A 3.5-ounce package is $7.

 But starting today, for a limited time only, Daily Gourmet is offering a deal on Krave Jerky.
 The new San Francisco-based company offers gourmet food products in special discounts for limited time offers to members, who are notified via email.
 Among the products that have been offered or will be are jams and vinegars from The Girl and the Fig in Sonoma, and vegan cinnamon rolls by Berkeley’s Cinnaholic.